ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/networking.md

 ### Network driver

-The network driver is a generic term to describe different APIs for connecting networking device to the IP stack or Socket API.
+"Network driver" describes different APIs that connect a networking device to the IP stack or Socket API.
 Below is a description of each driver API.

 #### Ethernet driver